-A mechanical contractor is someone that oversees a variety of different processes within a project that deals with machines or technology of some kind.
+A mechanical contractor oversees various processes within a project that deals with mechanical systems, including installation, maintenance, and repair projects.
 Mechanical contractors are in charge of anything with mechanical parts, including the production of items and installation of mechanical and automated systems.
-Once installed, a mechanical contractor can also take care of maintenance and repair.
+Once installed, a mechanical contractor can also take care of system maintenance and repairs.

 While your first thought might be that a mechanical contractor works on construction and building sites, there are many more opportunities for them outside of working on buildings.
-They can also work in automotive, food processing, pharmaceuticals, or even places like NASA.
-When you are a mechanical contractor, there are lots of different opportunities to specialize in a variety of different sectors.
+The options available to a mechanical contractor are broad and cover a variety of industries, including:

 What Is the Difference Between a Mechanical Contractor and a Mechanical Engineer?